robtucker/coderlab/README.md

 },
 ```

-Notice that the task description uses <%locaition%> to specify the location of the task.
+Notice that the task description uses <%location%> to specify the location of the task.
-This is because the user might move stuff around, therefore all line numbers are changeable and need to be calculated on the fly.
+This is because the user might move code around, therefore all line numbers are changeable and need to be calculated on the fly.
 For this reason it is also better to use the default hints which have line numbers built in, rather than providing a custom hint.

 ### API Usage